Olivier Messiaen: Youth and studies

 At the outbreak of World War I, Pierre enlisted and Cécile took their two boys to live with her brother in Grenoble.
-There Messiaen became fascinated with drama, reciting Shakespeare to his brother with the help of a home-made toy theatre with translucent backdrops made from old cellophane wrappers.
+There Messiaen became fascinated with drama, reciting Shakespeare to his brother.
+Their homemade toy theatre had translucent backdrops made of cellophane wrappers.
 At this time he also adopted the Roman Catholic faith.
-Later, Messiaen felt most at home in the Alps of the Dauphiné, where he had a house built south of Grenoble where he composed most of his music.
+Later, Messiaen felt most at home in the Alps of the Dauphiné, where he had a house built south of Grenoble.
+He composed most of his music there.

-He took piano lessons, having already taught himself to play.
+Messiaen took piano lessons, having already taught himself to play.
 His interests included the recent music of French composers Claude Debussy and Maurice Ravel, and he asked for opera vocal scores for Christmas presents.
-He also saved to buy scores and one such was Edvard Grieg's Peer Gynt whose "beautiful Norwegian melodic lines with the taste of folk song ... gave me a love of melody."
+He also saved to buy scores, including Edvard Grieg's Peer Gynt, whose "beautiful Norwegian melodic lines with the taste of folk song ... gave me a love of melody".
 Around this time he began to compose.

 In 1918 his father returned from the war and the family moved to Nantes.
-He continued music lessons; one of his teachers, Jehan de Gibon, gifted him a score of Debussy's opera Pelléas et Mélisande, which Messiaen described as "a thunderbolt" and "probably the most decisive influence on me".
-The following year Pierre Messiaen gained a teaching post at Sorbonne University in Paris.
-Messiaen entered the Paris Conservatoire in 1919, aged 11.
+Messiaen continued music lessons; one of his teachers, Jehan de Gibon, gave him a score of Debussy's opera Pelléas et Mélisande, which Messiaen called "a thunderbolt" and "probably the most decisive influence on me".
+The next year, his father gained a teaching post at Sorbonne University in Paris.
+Olivier entered the Paris Conservatoire in 1919, aged 11.

-Messiaen made excellent academic progress at the Paris Conservatoire.
+Messiaen made excellent academic progress at the Conservatoire.
 In 1924, aged 15, he was awarded second prize in harmony, having been taught in that subject by professor Jean Gallon.
 In 1925, he won first prize in piano accompaniment, and in 1926 he gained first prize in fugue.
 After studying with Maurice Emmanuel, he was awarded second prize for the history of music in 1928.
 Emmanuel's example engendered an interest in ancient Greek rhythms and exotic modes.
-After showing improvisational skills on the piano Messiaen studied organ with Marcel Dupré.
-Messiaen gained first prize in organ playing and improvisation in 1929.
+After showing improvisational skills on the piano, Messiaen studied organ with Marcel Dupré.
+He won first prize in organ playing and improvisation in 1929.
 After a year studying composition with Charles-Marie Widor, in autumn 1927 he entered the class of the newly appointed Paul Dukas.
 Messiaen's mother died of tuberculosis shortly before the class began.
 Despite his grief, he resumed his studies, and in 1930 Messiaen won first prize in composition.

 While a student he composed his first published works—his eight Préludes for piano (the earlier Le banquet céleste was published subsequently).
 These exhibit Messiaen's use of his modes of limited transposition and palindromic rhythms (Messiaen called these non-retrogradable rhythms).
 His official début came in 1931 with his orchestral suite Les offrandes oubliées.
 That year he first heard a gamelan group, sparking his interest in the use of tuned percussion.